 The aim of the AGS Outdoor Education program is to provide a safe, balanced environment beyond the classroom where students learn about themselves and the world around them, one adventure at a time.

-Outdoor Education is an integral part of an Aspengrove education.
-It is embedded in our program and allows students and their teachers to learn together while building on community.
-The progressive approach to the program provides students in Grades 4 -11 a variety of opportunities to develop a wide range of outdoor skills, participate in age-appropriate outdoor activities, build leadership, teamwork, perseverance and goal-setting, while learning to respect, appreciate and care for the environment.
+Outdoor Education is an integral part of an Aspengrove education, it is embedded in our program and allows students and their teachers to learn together while building on community.
+The progressive approach to the program provides students in Grades 4 -10 a variety of opportunities to develop a wide range of outdoor skills, participate in age-appropriate outdoor activities, develop leadership, teamwork, perseverance and goal-setting, while learning to respect, appreciate and care for the environment.

 The Outdoor Education program also delivers an avenue for students, 14 and older, to complete the Duke of Edinburgh Adventurous Journey.